gromnitsky/installwatch/README.md

 This is a fork of installwatch cmd from [CheckInstall](http://www.asic-linux.com.mx/~izto/checkinstall/index.php) pkg.

+Since the fork:

+* The app modified to not require an installation.
+* The wrapper script looks for the .so in its dir, not in the system one.
+* Makefile outputs everything in `_build` dir.

-For a before the fork changelog, see the orig repo.
+For a old changelog, see the orig repo.

-## Installation
+## Compilation

 	$ make